407-610-2417

 • Mobile optimization: Prioritize the mobile version of your site, since Google uses it as the main version for indexing and ranking.

 • HTTPS: Secure your site with a valid SSL certificate (that little padlock in the browser).
-It shows your visitors and search engines that your site is trustworthy and helps with SEO.
+It supports SEO and signals to your visitors and search engines that your site is trustworthy.

 Another important part of technical SEO when optimizing for generative AI tools is schema markup.
-It adds structure to your pages and gives your content a better chance to appear in the AI overview section.
-Here are some of the most common schema types you can use:
+It adds structure to your pages and gives your content a better chance of appearing in the AI overview section.

 One thing to remember is that the content in your markup should match what’s visible on your page.
 Google writes about this in its documentation, and also mentions that brands need to validate schema markup through the Rich Results Test.